Scalar-induced gravitational wave from domain wall perturbation: Perturbations from DW

-We therefore find that the three-dimensional potential in momentum space is obtained by the one-dimensional potential~\eqref{eq:potk1} with the replacement $\tilde{\Psi}_k(\eta)\to\tilde{\Psi}_k(\eta)/\sqrt{k}$.
-Combining the above results, the Fourier component of the curvature perturbation in the two-component Universe is given by
+Therefore, we can observe that the three-dimensional potential in momentum space can be formulated from the one-dimensional potential in Eq.~\eqref{eq:potk1} by making the substitution \(\tilde{\Psi}_k(\eta) \to \tilde{\Psi}_k(\eta) / \sqrt{k}\).
+In light of these findings, the Fourier component of the curvature perturbation within the two-component universe can be articulated as follows:

-Eq.~\eqref{eq:cp} indicates that the DW network is a continuous source of the curvature perturbation and the evolution of the power spectrum is encoded in the correlation length $\lw=a(\eta)d_w$ of the wall.
-We present the details for the evolution of $L_w$ with cosmic time in appendix~\ref{app:DWevolution}.
-Following a rapid expansion, the DW enters into the scaling regime, in which $L_w$ scales with the cosmic time as $\lw\simeq t/\ma$, where $\ma\simeq 1$ from the simulations~\cite{Hiramatsu:2013qaa}.
-The energy density of the wall is related to the correlation length via the one-scale assumption, i.e., $\rhw=\sgw/\lw$.
-In the radiation dominated universe, the scale factor $a(\eta)=a_i\eta/\eta_i$, where $\eta_i$ is the reference initial time.
-The cosmic time $dt=a(\eta)d\eta$ and we use the approximation $t\simeq a_i\eta^2/(2\eta_i)$.
-Then the correlation length is given by
+Equation \eqref{eq:cp} demonstrates that the DW network serves as a continuous source of curvature perturbation, with the evolution of the power spectrum being encapsulated in the correlation length \( L_w = a(\eta) d_w \) of the wall.
+Detailed information regarding the physical meaning of $L_w$ and the evolution of \( L_w \) with respect to cosmic time can be found in appendix~\ref{app:splength} and appendix~\ref{app:DWevolution}.
+After a period of rapid expansion, the DW transitions into a scaling regime, in which \( L_w \) scales with cosmic time as \( L_w \simeq t/\ma \), where \( \ma \simeq 1 \) is derived from simulations~\cite{Hiramatsu:2013qaa}.
+The energy density of the wall is connected to the correlation length through the one-scale assumption, expressed as \( \rho_w = \sigma_w/L_w \) (for further details on the velocity-dependent one-scale model, please refer to appendix~\ref{app:DWevolution} and Refs.~\cite{Martins:2016book, Martins:2016ois}).
+In a radiation-dominated universe, the scale factor can be represented as \( a(\eta) = a_i \eta/\eta_i \), where \( \eta_i \) denotes the reference initial time.
+The cosmic time is given by \( dt = a(\eta) d\eta \), and we can approximate \( t \simeq a_i \eta^2/(2\eta_i) \).
+Consequently, the correlation length is expressed as: